-Financing Order No. 2 (the "Financing Order), together with Financing Order No. 3 and Financing Order No. 4 were adopted by the Authority Trustees on June 26, 2015, were approved by the New York Public Authorities Control Board on July 15, 2015 and became irrevocable, final and non-appealable on August 14, 2015.
+On June 26, 2015, LIPA Trustees adopted Financing Order No. 3 (the financing order), together with Financing Order No. 2 and Financing Order No. 4 and on July 15, 2015, the New York Public Authorities Control Board approved them.
+On August 14, 2015, they became irrevocable, final and non-appealable.
 Each financing order authorizes restructuring bonds that will be secured by a separate restructuring property that would be created pursuant to that financing order.

-Similarly, the 2013 Restructuring Bonds that USDA issued pursuant to Financing Order No. 1 are secured by the 2013 Restructuring Property.

-The 2015 Restructuring Bonds are being issued pursuant to the Financing Order, which authorizes:
+Similarly, the 2013 restructuring bonds that the issuer issued pursuant to Financing Order No. 1 are secured by the 2013 restructuring property, and the 2015 restructuring bonds that the issuer issued pursuant to Financing Order No. 2 are secured by the 2015 restructuring property.

-- " the creation of the 2015 Restructuring Property - the Authority to sell the 2015 Restructuring Property to the Issuer under the Financing Order.
-The 2015 Restructuring Property is created simultaneous with its sale to the Issuer - the imposition, billing and collection of restructuring charges on, to and from the customers in the Service Area - " the issuance of the Bonds by the Issuer - w the Issuer to use the bond proceeds to purchase the 2015 Restructuring Property from the Authority and pay upfront financing costs - the Authority to use the proceeds of the sale of the 2015 Restructuring Property to retire a portion of its outstanding debt
+The issuer is issuing the 2016A restructuring bonds pursuant to Financing Order No. 3, which authorizes: 1) the creation of the 2016A restructuring property; 2) LIPA to sell the 2016A restructuring property to the issuer under the financing order (the 2016A restructuring property is created simultaneously with its sale to the issuer); 3) the imposition, billing and collection of restructuring charges on, to and from the customers in the service area; 4) the issuance of the bonds by the issuer; 5) the issuer to use the bond proceeds to purchase the 2016A restructuring property from LIPA and pay upfront financing costs; and 6) LIPA to use the proceeds of the sale of the 2016A restructuring property to retire a portion of its outstanding debt

-The Securitization Law provides that the Financing Order is irrevocable and is not subject to modification or termination.
-The Financing Order acknowledges the State Pledge.
+The securitization law provides that the financing order is irrevocable and is not subject to modification or termination.
+The financing order acknowledges the state pledge.

-Prior to the issuance of the Bonds, the Financing Order requires the servicer to file an Issuance Advice Letter with the Authority setting forth 1) the expected savings to customers from the securitization, 2) the estimated ongoing financing costs, 3) the initial restructuring charge and 4) the final terms of the Bonds.
-The Financing Order authorizes a designee of the Authority to review and approve the Issuance Advice Letter for the purpose of confirming that the stated terms are consistent with the Financing Order.
+Prior to the issuance of the bonds, the financing order requires the servicer to file an issuance advice letter with LIPA setting forth: 1) the expected savings to customers from the securitization; 2) the estimated ongoing financing costs; 3) the initial restructuring charge; and 4) the final terms of the bonds.
+The financing order authorizes a designee of LIPA to review and approve the issuance advice letter for the purpose of confirming that the stated terms are consistent with the financing order.
 The designee's approval will be final and incontestable.

-The 2015 Restructuring Charges
+The 2016A Restructuring Charges

-Under the Financing Order, the servicer (on behalf of the Issuer as owner of the Restructuring Property) has the right to impose, bill and collect irrevocable and non-bypassable restructuring charges from all of the Authority's customers in an amount sufficient to:

-- " pay interest on the Bonds when due and principal of each tranche of Bonds according to the related expected amortization schedule; - " pay the fees and expenses of the securitizations' service providers; and - " replenish the operating reserve and debt service reserve subaccounts to the required levels.
+Under the financing order, the servicer (on behalf of the issuer as owner of the restructuring property) has the right to impose, bill and collect irrevocable and non-bypassable restructuring charges from all of LIPA's customers in an amount sufficient to: 1) pay interest on the bonds when due and principal of each tranche of bonds according to the related expected amortization schedule; 2) pay the fees and expenses of the securitizations' service providers; and 3) replenish the operating reserve and debt service reserve subaccounts to the required levels.

-There is no cap on the level of restructuring charges that the servicer may impose on consumers through the true-up adjustment mechanism to ensure the expected collection of amounts sufficient to timely pay the amounts specified above.
-Accordingly, the restructuring charges may continue to be imposed and collected until the Bonds are repaid in full, without any specified time limit.
+There is no cap on the level of restructuring charges that the servicer may impose on ratepayers through the true-up adjustment mechanism to ensure the expected collection of amounts sufficient to pay the amounts specified above on time.
+Accordingly, the restructuring charges may continue to be imposed and collected until the bonds are repaid in full, without any specified time limit.

-The Financing Order authorizes the servicer to collect restructuring charges directly from the Authority's customers.
+The financing order authorizes the servicer to collect restructuring charges directly from LIPA's customers.
 The restructuring charge will be the same for all customer classes.
-Under the Securitization Law, the charges and any adjustments thereto are not subject to review or regulation by the New York State Department of Public Service, the staff arm of the PSC.
+Under the securitization law, the charges and any adjustments thereto are not subject to review or regulation by the New York State Department of Public Service, the staff arm of the Public Service Commission.

-Restructuring charges are Non-bypassable
+Restructuring Charges are Non-Bypassable